Kotlin/KEEP/proposals/experimental.md

     foo()
 }

+@ShinyNewAPI
 fun useIndirectly() {
-    // Body usage in the same module: no propagation required useFoo()
+    // Even though "useFoo" is declared in the same module,
+    // its experimental aspect comes with ShinyNewAPI from another module
+    // and therefore "useIndirectly" must also be annotated with @ShinyNewAPI useFoo()
 }
 ```